beliir/simple-fetch/npm/README.md

 ### Utility for easy use of the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API">Fetch API</a>

 - Returns final (parsed to JSON, text or raw) result, including custom errors
+- Uses local cache to store and retrieve results of GET-requests
+- Accepts `options.params` object which converted to encoded search parameters
 - Can be cancelled (for example, if the request takes too long)
 - Contains `baseUrl` and `authToken` setters